Skill Demand Index

 Which roles need Leadership Skills most:

-Marketing positions drive 43% of demand.
-Other and Project Management also frequently list Leadership Skills as a requirement.
-Skills commonly paired with Leadership Skills include Fast-Paced Environment Experience.
+Marketing positions drive 55% of demand.
+Operations and DevOps / Platform also frequently list Leadership Skills as a requirement.
+Skills commonly paired with Leadership Skills include Bachelor's Degree and Communication Skills.

 Depth Level Distribution